drwpow/pow.rs/src/pages/blog/bazel-is-incompatible-with-javascript.md

 - Remote build caching
 - Support for any programming language, any codebase, and any possible deploy target

 The reviews are great.
 It has a passionate fanbase.
 It’s well-maintained and supported.

-There's just one itty-bitty problem that gets overlooked by the people opting for it: _it's hopeless at JavaScript_.
+There's just one itty-bitty problem that gets overlooked by the people opting for it: _it's useless for JavaScript_.
 In this blog post wemll dig into why Bazel shouldn’t touch ANY JavaScript, TypeScript, or Node.js at all.

 ![@BenLesh on x.com: “I loved Blaze (Bazel) at Google...
 But your company will never, ever be able to do Bazel like Google does Blaze.
 And while it probably helps the build  pipeline for your JVM-based whatever backend, it's an absolute hinderance for TypeScript/JavaScript development.”](/assets/posts/bazel-is-incompatible-with-javascript/ben-lesh.png)